Customize a collection run using Newman command options

 -g, --globals [file|URL]Specify the file path or URL of global variables.

--d, --iteration-data [file]Specify a data file, either JSON or CSV, to use for iteration as a path to a file or as a URL.
+-d, --iteration-data [file]Specify the file path or URL of a data file (JSON or CSV) to use for iteration data.
 To learn more, see Data file example.

 -n, --iteration-count [number]Specify the number of times for the collection to run.
 Use with the iteration data file.